 Inapplicable policies take everyone on the wrong direction; for decades, entire government machinery and human endeavour is on the wrong path

 Statement of facts and assumptions based on those facts are true in a particular context.
 So, when the context changes, the facts and assumptions also change.
 Policies based on assumptions like ‘Government needs to tax and borrow first before it can spend'.
-'Government debt is too large to pay back', 'Government could become insolvent', 'Government is a price taker with respect to policy rate & what it pays for its purchases', 'trade deficit & currency depreciation affects ability to import', 'exports are benefits' & 'imports are loss' could be appropriate in fixed exchange currency regime.
-These assumptions are not only wrong under the floating exchange currency regime, they are also used to justify & practice anti people policies.
-This is achieved without opposition from common people, as these were right earlier under a different regime & everyone missed the point that these are not applicable under floating exchange regime.
+'Government debt is too large to pay back', 'Government could become insolvent', 'Government is a price taker with respect to policy rate & what it pays for its purchases', 'trade deficit & currency depreciation affects ability to import', 'exports are benefits' & 'imports are loss' may be appropriate in fixed exchange currency regime.
+These assumptions, however, are not only wrong under the floating exchange currency regime, they are also used to justify and practice anti-people policies.
+This is achieved without opposition from common people since the above assumptions once held true during an earlier, different monetary regime.
+The problem is that people missed the point when these operative assumptions ceased to make sense under a floating exchange regime.

 These innocent frauds were brought to the fore by Warren Mosler during the early 90s.
-He pointed out the simple fact, which was missed by most of the economists and policymakers, that the Government through its agents is the sole creator of its currency and showed to the world that the monopolist of currency has to spend currency first for borrowing to take place & taxes to be paid in that currency, taxes create a demand for the Government’s currency, bond sales by the Government are not really a borrowing operation but rather are used to drain excess reserves from the banking system, the Government cannot run out of its own currency and government ought to provide jobs at minimum wages to fight unemployment (Randall Wray, 2020).
-He reminded that the Government is the price setter as explained above and rate hike adds to inflation.
-He also showed that imports are benefits and exports are loss to a country.
+He pointed out the simple fact missed by most economists and policymakers — that the Government, through its agents, is the sole creator of its currency, and in so doing, showed the world that the monopolist of currency has to spend currency, first, for borrowing to take place and for taxes to be paid in that currency; taxes create a demand for the Government’s currency; bond sales by the Government are not really a borrowing operation but rather are used to drain excess reserves from the banking system; the Government cannot run out of its own currency; and government ought to provide jobs at minimum wages to fight unemployment (Randall Wray, 2020).
+Mosler also reminded that the Government is the price setter as explained above and rate hike adds to inflation.
+Finally, he demonstrated that a country’s imports are a benefit, while exports represent a loss.

 Central Bank and commercial banks are, functionally, regulated agents of Parliament/Congress

-Commercial banks are functionally Government agents – Central Bank chartered, supervised, and fully regulated, from the loans they are allowed to make, to management which the CB can remove or replace at will, all as per the Acts of Parliaments/Congress, etc. as is the CB (Warren Mosler, 2020).
-CB is created to segregate the functions of currency issue from the Government, supervise and control commercial banks, act as banker to Government & commercial banks, manage monetary policy and be the sole supplier of banker’s money, reserves which is used as money to transact among banks and between the Government and its CB.
+Commercial banks are functionally Government agents – Central Bank (CB) chartered, supervised, and fully regulated, from the loans they are allowed to make, to management which the CB can remove or replace at will, all as per the Acts of Parliaments/Congress, etc. as is the CB (Warren Mosler, 2020).
+CB is created to segregate the functions of currency issued from the Government, supervise and control commercial banks, act as banker to Government and commercial banks, manage monetary policy, and be the sole supplier of banker’s money (reserves which are used as money to transact among banks and between the Government and its CB).
 The commercial banks are required to keep reserve accounts at the CB.
 These reserves are liabilities of the CB and function to ensure inter-bank settlement (payment) system functions smoothly.
-Reserves are sold or lend by the CB to commercial banks against treasury securities.
+Reserves are sold or lent by the CB to commercial banks against treasury securities.

 Banks as Government agents create money whenever they lend

-Central Bank as lender of last resort supplies reserves whenever there is shortfall in the banking system
+Central Bank as lender of last resort supplies reserves whenever there is shortfall in the overall reserves of the banking system

 Bank lending is capital constrained not reserve constrained

 CB is, and can only be, the follower, not the leader when it adjusts reserve balances in the banking system.
 The role of reserves may be widely misunderstood because it is confused with the role of capital requirements.
-Capital requirements set standards for the quality and quantity of assets which banks hold.
+Capital requirements set standards for the quality and quantity of assets that banks hold.
 Reserve requirements, on the other hand, are a means by which the CB controls the price of funds which banks lend.
-The CB addresses the quantity and risk of loans through capital requirements, it addresses the overnight interest rate by setting the price of reserves. – (Soft Currency Economics, Warren Mosler, 1995)
+The CB addresses the quantity and risk of loans through capital requirements, it addresses the overnight interest rate by setting the price of reserves (Soft Currency Economics, Warren Mosler, 1995).

 It is also clear that higher capital requirements and more attention to “off-balance” sheet activity is now necessary.
 In a system where the capital requirements are too low, the public exposure to bank failure is that much higher and the moral hazards are high.
-While the best option is to nationalise the banking system and make it 100 per cent focused on public purpose, the more realistic case is to ensure private banks have adequate buffers to insulate the system against panic.
-That will reduce profitability (narrowly defined) but enhance social returns. –(Bill Mitchell, 2013)
+While the best option is to nationalise the banking system and make it 100 % focused on public purpose, the more realistic case is to ensure private banks have adequate buffers to insulate the system from panic.
+That will reduce profitability (narrowly defined) but enhance social returns (Bill Mitchell, 2013).

 The inelastic nature of the demand for bank reserves leaves the CB with no control over the quantity of money, it controls only the price